-I thought something was wrong with me. -Latter-day Saint husband, married at 21
+I thought something was wrong with me.

-I didn't expect the first time to be over so fast. -Latter-day Saint husband, married at 23
+I didn't expect the first time to be over so fast.

 Many couples wished they had received a better sex education prior to the wedding night.
 Common "I wish I had known" themes centered on female sexual pleasure and penetrative sex.
-I wish I had known manual stimulation was important for women to enjoy sex...critical for a woman to orgasm.
-It took more than a year.